Encode-guidelines/guidelines/docs/db_creation.md

 depending on the characteristics of the data and the planned application of the database:

 ### 1. Relational databases:
 Relational databases, such as SQL databases provide high data consistency, standardization and low redundancy.
-However, the tabular schema does not apply well to all data (e.g. texts) and structures (e.g. hierarchical). [trismegistos.org](trismegistos.org) is based on a relational database.
+However, the tabular schema does not apply well to all data (e.g. texts with mark-up) and structures (e.g. hierarchical). [trismegistos.org](trismegistos.org) is based on a relational database.
 For further reading see Section [3.1.2 Relational databases](https://teach-dariah-cur.acdh-dev.oeaw.ac.at/mod/lesson/view.php?id=2503&pageid=2528) of the ENCODE online course.

-### 2. document-oriented databases:
+### 2. Document-oriented databases:
 In the field of papyrology and epigraphy, XML databases are the most widely used document-oriented databases.
-The advantage is flexibility and horizontal scalability.
+The advantages are flexibility (e.g. there is no need to define a schema upfront) and requires less transformations of the format of the data.
  An example is the data underlying [papyri.info](www.papyri.info).
 For further reading see Section [3.1.3 XML-databases](https://teach-dariah-cur.acdh-dev.oeaw.ac.at/mod/lesson/view.php?id=2503&pageid=2530) of the ENCODE online course.

 ### 3. Graph databases: